-4. Screw the bottle into the bottle holder as far as possible.
+4. Screw the bottle into the bottle holder.

 The bottle is equipped with a catch to keep it securely in place and help prevent sealing compound leakage.
 Once in place, the bottle cannot be unscrewed.
 This must be done by a trained and qualified Volvo service technician.